 Lehighton is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,314 people and three constituent neighborhoods, Lehighton is the 259th largest community in Pennsylvania.
-Lehighton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Lehighton was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Lehighton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lehighton are a mix of both white- and blue-collar jobs.
-Overall, Lehighton is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lehighton who work in office and administrative support (12.65%), sales jobs (12.07%), and healthcare suport services (7.52%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Lehighton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lehighton is a borough of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Lehighton who work in sales jobs (13.41%), office and administrative support (11.70%), and healthcare suport services (6.85%).

-Being a small borough, Lehighton does not have a public transit system used by locals to get to and from work.
+Lehighton is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Lehighton are slightly less educated than the national average of 21.84% for the average city or town: 15.59% of adults in Lehighton have a bachelor's degree or advanced degree
+The percentage of adults in Lehighton with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.75% of adults in Lehighton have a bachelor's degree or advanced degree.

 The people who call Lehighton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lehighton residents report their race to be White.
-Important ancestries of people in Lehighton include Irish, Dutch, Italian, and Polish.
+The greatest number of Lehighton residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Lehighton include Irish, Italian, Polish, and Pennsylvania German.

 The most common language spoken in Lehighton is English.
-Other important languages spoken here include German and Serbo-Croatian.
+Other important languages spoken here include Serbo-Croatian and German.